 Enclosure 5 of the 50.54(f) letter requested licensees to assess their means to power equipment needed to communicate onsite and offsite during a prolonged station blackout event and to identify and implement enhancements to ensure that communications can be maintained during such an event.
 Also, licensees were requested to assess the staffing required to fill all necessary positions to respond to a multi-unit event with impeded access to the site, or to an extended loss of all ac power for single unit sites.
 Licensees were requested to submit a written response to the information requests within 90 days, or provide a response within 60 days and describe an alternative course of action and estimated completion dates.
-The licensee proposed an alternative course of action and schedule for Clinton (Reference 10.2), which included a partial response (Reference 10.3).
+The licensee proposed an alternative course of action and schedule for Salem (Reference 10.2), which included a 90-day partial response (Reference 10.3).
 The NRC acknowledged the schedule changes in a letter dated July 26, 2012 (Reference 10.4).

 The communications and staffing evaluation reports were developed using NRC-endorsed, industry-developed guidance (Reference 10.1).
-Guidance document NEI 12-01, "Guideline for Assessing Beyond Design Basis Accident Response Staffing and Communications

-B. Hanson - 10 -

-Capabilities," was endorsed by the NRC in a letter dated May 15, 2012.
-The licensee provided the communications assessment and implementation schedule for their fleet, including Clinton (Reference 10.5), and the NRC completed a safety assessment of the licensee's communications assessment (Reference 10.6).
+Guidance document NEI 12-01, "Guideline for Assessing Beyond Design Basis Accident Response Staffing and Communications Capabilities," was endorsed by the NRC in a letter dated May 15, 2012.
+The licensee provided the communications assessment and implementation schedule for Salem (Reference 10.5), and the NRC completed a staff assessment of the licensee's communications assessment (Reference 10.6).

 Licensees responded to the staffing portion of the 50.54(f) letter in two phases to account for the implementation of mitigation strategies.
 Phase 1 staffing assessments were based on the existing station blackout coping strategies with an assumption of all reactors at the site being affected concurrently.
-Phase 1 staffing assessments were only required for multiunit sites and were not required for Clinton.
+The Phase 1 staffing assessment is required for multiunit sites and was completed for Salem (Reference 10.7).
 In Phase 2, all licensees assessed the staffing necessary to carry out the mitigation strategies (Reference 10.9).
-The NRC staff issued a staffing assessment response letter (Reference 10.10).
-An onsite inspection using TI 2515/191 was conducted to verify that the emergency communications and staffing plans at Clinton have been implemented as described by the licensee (Reference 10.11).
+The NRC staff issued staffing assessment response letters (References 10.8 and 10.10) for each submittal.
+An onsite inspection using TI 2515/191 was conducted to verify that the emergency communications and staffing plans at Salem have been implemented as described by the licensee (Reference 10.11).

 The draft final MBDBE rule would make generically applicable the staffing and communications requirements to support the mitigation strategies.
-Regulatory Guide 1.228 (Reference 1.16) is expected to endorse, with clarifications, NEI 12-01, NEI 13-06, "Enhancements to Emergency Response Capabilities for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.18), and NEI 14-01, "Emergency Response Procedures and Guidelines for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.8), to provide acceptable methods for implementing the MBDBE rule requirements.
+Regulatory Guide 1.228 (Reference 1.16) is expected to endorse, with clarifications, NEI 12-01, NEI 13-06, "Enhancements to Emergency Response Capabilities for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.17), and NEI 14-01, "Emergency Response Procedures and Guidelines for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.7), to provide acceptable methods for implementing the MBDBE rule requirements, if approved.
 The NRC will oversee the communications and staffing requirements, and a periodic drill or exercise, under the proposed MBDBE rule requirements, if approved by the Commission, through the ROP.

 The NRC staff reviewed the information provided by the licensee and determined that sufficient information was provided to be responsive to Enclosure 5 of the 50.54(f) letter.
-The staff acknowledges that all emergency preparedness communications and staffing activities requested by Enclosure 5 of the 50.54(f) letter have been completed for Clinton.
+The staff acknowledges that all emergency preparedness communications and staffing activities requested by Enclosure 5 of the 50.54(f) letter have been completed for Salem.
 No further information related to the communications and staffing assessments is required.